0todd0000/probFEApy/modelC/README.txt

 - Log in to febio.org
 - From the menu bar select "FEBio" --> "FEBio Downloads".
-- Click on the "Example Problems" link under "Test Suites"
+- Click on the "Example Problems" link under "Test Suites" *Note: we are unable to redistribute the FEB model file here due to license restrictions.

 2. Add output requests to the FEB file as follows: